How to Stop an IRS Tax Levy

 Make Payment Arrangements

-We can also ask for payment terms for your tax debt even if the levy won’t cripple you financially.
+We can also ask for payment terms for your tax issues even if the levy won’t cripple you financially.
 If you enter into an installment agreement, the IRS will typically release the levy unless the notice you received specifically states otherwise.

 You Can “Settle” For Less Than You Owe

-An offer in compromise allows you to settle your tax debt for less than the full amount you owe.
+An offer in compromise allows you to settle your tax issues for less than the full amount you owe.
 It may be a legitimate option if you can’t pay your full tax liability, or doing so creates a financial hardship.
 The IRS considers your unique set of facts and circumstances:

 ● Ability to pay;